crownstone/bluenet-ios-lib/BluenetLocalizationLib.md

 > Stop collecting a fingerprint without loading it into the classifier.

 Once your usecase has determined that the Training Dataset is big enough, you call the finalize method.
 This will also load and initialize the fingerprint.
-Only at this point do you give the fingerprint a collectionId and a locationId.
+Only at this point do you give the fingerprint a referenceId and a locationId.
 These are commonly used for region and location ids.

-#### finalizeFingerprint(collectionId: String, locationId: String) -> String?
+#### finalizeFingerprint(referenceId: String, locationId: String) -> String?
-> Finalize collecting a fingerprint and store it in the appropriate classifier based on the collectionId and the locationId.
+> Finalize collecting a fingerprint and store it in the appropriate classifier based on the referenceId and the locationId.

 ### Storage of fingerprints